christophediericx/ArduinoDriver/README.md

 The *ArduinoUploader* library talks to the Arduino's bootloader directly through a dialect of the STK-500 protocol in order to flash the devices memory with the contents of an Intel HEX file.

-The solution comes with a seperate *ArduinoSketchUploader* command line utility which can be used to directly upload compiled sketch programs to the Arduino from C# without requiring interaction from the Arduino IDE or AVRDude.
+The solution comes with a seperate *ArduinoSketchUploader* command line utility which can be used to upload compiled sketch programs to the Arduino directly without requiring interaction from the Arduino IDE or AVRDude.

 ### Sample Code: Super Mario Bros "Underworld" theme